core-wg/resource-directory/draft-ietf-core-resource-directory.md

-The following example shows an endpoint updating its registration at an RD using this interface.
+The following example shows an endpoint updating its registration at an RD using this interface with the example location value: /rd/4521.

 ~~~~
 Req: POST /rd/4521